Computer Systems Engineering BSc (Hons)

 The common core of electronics knowledge and skills covered in the course combined with specialist knowledge in hardware means that graduates will have enviable career prospects: many will take up electronic or computer systems designer posts, or work for government or private research.

-Employability and the School of Electronic Engineering
+Employability and the School of Computer Science and Engineering

 Our graduates go on to work in a huge range of different industries.
 They are extremely valuable to all kinds of employers.
 This is because our courses combine high quality teaching coupled with laboratory time.
 Our students learn the theory and put this into practice in the laboratory straight away.